Note: We update this information biannually.

 Fentanyl-related overdoses are on the rise

 Fentanyl, a highly potent opioid, poses a great threat and worsens our overdose crisis.
 The number of overdose deaths related to illicit fentanyl has increased by almost 30-fold since 2009.
-From January to October of 2020, over 70% of overdose deaths have involved illicit fentanyl.
+In 2022, almost three out of every four overdose deaths involved illicit fentanyl.

 About 3 in 4 people who die of an overdose are men